Alonzo Horton: Personal life

-Horton went down in history as a tireless, enthusiastic supporter of the interests of whatever locality he happened to be living in. saying after moving to Wisconsin and founding the village of "Hortonville" as one of its first settlers in 1848, "My principle is to be as happy as I can every day, to try and make everyone else as happy as I can, and to try to make no one unhappy."
-Today, the village of Hortonville Wisconsin honors its founder with "Alonzo park", one of three parks in the small town.
+Horton went down in history as a tireless, enthusiastic supporter of the interests of whatever locality he happened to be living in.
+Saying after moving to Wisconsin and founding the village of "Hortonville" as one of its first settlers in 1848, "My principle is to be as happy as I can every day, to try and make everyone else as happy as I can, and to try to make no one unhappy."
+Today, the village of Hortonville, Wisconsin honors its founder with "Alonzo Park", one of three parks in the small town.

-He also had something of an effect on San Diego's political scene; when he moved there in late 1860s, most locals, many of whom had migrated from the South or the border states, had supported the South during the Civil War and were Copperheads, or Democratic sympathizers of the Confederacy in an officially Union state.
+He also had an effect on San Diego's political scene; when he moved there in late 1860s, most locals, many of whom had migrated from the South or the border states, had supported the South during the Civil War and were Copperheads, or Democratic sympathizers of the Confederacy in an officially Union state.
 Upon being told that San Diego was a "Copperhead hole", Horton remarked, "Then I shall make it a Republican hole," and encouraged strong Republican sentiment in the city's newspapers.

 Horton was one of San Diego's first Unitarians.
 He helped found the first Unitarian church in San Diego.

 Horton died at age 96 in Agnew Sanitarium, San Diego.
 He is buried at Mount Hope Cemetery.